 - Third graders blogged with students in Indonesia and Skyped with students in London;

-- Fourth graders exchanged videos with students practicing their English at an after-school in Taiwan and Skyped with students in Scotland;
+- Fourth graders exchanged videos with students practicing their English at an after-school in Taiwan and an elementary school in Japan and Skyped with students in Scotland;

 - Fifth and sixth graders practiced their Spanish online with students in Spain and Skyped and exchanged videos about local animals with students in Scotland;

 - Sixth graders blogged with students in Greenland; made Epals in 10 different countries; and exchanged videos about school life and our culture with Japanese students;

 - Seventh graders used video exchanges to learn about Mexico-Texas relations around the time of Texas' independence with students in Mexico;

 - Eighth graders discussed (in blogs and via Skype) poetry, issues of discrimination, immigration, and Martin Luther King Jr.’s dream with students in Scotland;